• 19838

 Report Overview:

 This report outlines AASTMT’s progress toward reducing its carbon emissions and advancing sustainability initiatives.
-It provides detailed updates on the university’s efforts in renewable energy, waste management, climate resilience, and sustainability education during the years 2022 and 2023.
-The report also tracks AASTMT’s progress toward its 30% carbon reduction target by 2025 and long-term commitment to achieving carbon neutrality by 2040.
+It provides detailed updates on the university’s efforts in renewable energy, waste management, climate resilience, and sustainability education during the years 2024.
+The report also tracks AASTMT’s progress toward its 30% carbon reduction target by 2025 and long-term commitment to achieving 50% by 2040.

 Contact Information: